Micro-Thoughts on “Old Molly Metcalfe”

 TIME.

 All of them.
 Bill knows this, so he backs Sam into a corner and up against a version of herself.
 She’s fuckable, he thinks.
 You’re gorgeous, he says, even though he doesn’t know her from Eve.
 This is not to be considered creepy in the slightest; women are well-accustomed to compliments, and as such, should appreciate every last one.
 Bear them all with fortitude and a little bit of gratitude, they should, for they might never know another.
 In any case, there are far worse things to be worrying about than the odd catcall or thirty.
 Girls should get a grip and worry about serious matters such as the environment or climate change or —wait: strike that.
 Reverse it.
-Girls should never worry their pretty little heads about serious matters such as the environment or climate change because those things are not even real issues anyway, and even if they were, they should certainly not be addressed by spoilt brats who should be at school where they can look forward to a bright and wonderful future —it’s so nice to see!
+Girls should never worry their pretty little heads about serious matters such as the environment or climate change because those things are not even real issues anyway.

 In the next breath, and after a good ol’ cup of covfefe, he mentions his height —it’s a whopper of a number.
 Huge.
 In fact, this number of ultimate and almighty bigness means PRAISE MY ENORMOUS PENIS but she (the silly girl) thinks he’s telling her how tall he is.
 Ha!